Chinese New Year: The Cultural Revolution

-In 1928, the ruling Kuomintang party decreed that Chinese New Year would fall on 1 January of the Gregorian calendar, but this was abandoned due to overwhelming opposition.
 In 1967, during the Cultural Revolution, official Chinese New Year celebrations were banned in China.
 The State Council of the People's Republic of China announced that the public should "change customs" and have a "revolutionized and fighting Spring Festival".
 Since people needed to work on Chinese New Year's Eve, they would not need holidays during the Spring Festival.
 After the Cultural Revolution ended, public celebrations were reinstated.